camunda/camunda-docs-manual/content/reference/rest/history/external-task-log/get-external-task-log-error-details.md

 ---

-Retrieves the corresponding error details to the passed historic external task log by id.
+Retrieves the corresponding error details of the passed historic external task log by id.

 # Method